Revisiting the post-glitch relaxation of the 2000 Vela glitch with the neutron star equation of states in the Brueckner and relativistic Brueckner theories: Glitch size and short time-scale relaxation in the snowplow scenario

 To determine the critical lag, the pinning force per unit length $f_{\rm pin}(\rho)$, which acts on the vortex line stemming from its interaction with the lattice in the inner crust, should be evaluated from the pinning energy.
 Numerical simulations to calculate this quantity have been performed by considering the orientation of the bcc lattice~\citep{2012JPhCS.342a2004G}.
 The results have shown that the order of magnitude of the maximum pinning force is approximately $10^{15}\rm~dyn~cm^{-1}$ and that the density where the pinning force reaches its maximum is in the inner crust density realm, i.e., from the neutron drip density to half of the nuclear saturation density $\rho_0$. \citet{2012MNRAS.427.1089S} later simplified the function $f_{\rm pin}(\rho)$; i.e., the pinning force linearly increases up to the maximum magnitude and then linearly decreases.
 They also assumed that the pinning force would vanish at the boundary of the inner crust because the lattice exists only in the crust and that in the outer crust, there are no free neutrons to produce vortices.
 The location of the maximum pining force crucially depends on the pairing gap.
-However, owing to the complexity of the nuclear medium polarization effects, referring to the self-energy (which affects the density of states for pairing) and the correction of the interaction vertex (which affects the pairing strength) \citep{1996PhLB.375,2003PhRvC.67}, the exact information of the pairing gap remains an open problem in nuclear physics.
-To examine the uncertainty of the polarization effect on the pairing gaps, two extreme configurations, i.e., the nonpolarized effect (indicated by $\beta=1$) and the maximum polarization effect (indicated by $\beta=3$), are studied~\citep{2012JPhCS.342a2004G,2012MNRAS.427.1089S}.
-In both configurations, the magnitude of the pinning force is chosen to reproduce the interglitch waiting time $\Delta t_{\rm g}$ of the Vela-like pulsars, which exhibit quasi-periodicity in their glitching behaviour.
+Yet, owing to the complexity of the nuclear medium polarization effects, referring to the self-energy (which affects the density of states for pairing) and the correction of the interaction vertex (which affects the pairing strength) \citep{1996PhLB.375,2003PhRvC.67}, the exact information of the pairing gap remains an open problem in nuclear physics.
+However, different calculations indicate the polarization effects correspond to a reduction of the pairing gap calculated with a realistic interaction by a factor between two and three~\citep{2001lecture}.
+Therefore a reduction factor $\beta$, i.e., $\Delta=\Delta_{0}/\beta$, is introduced to account for the polarization effect in Ref.~\citep{2006PLB.640}.
+Where the gap $\Delta_{0}$ is calculated by using the free single particle energy with microscopic nucleon-nucleon potential (Argonne).
+The maximum polarization effect corresponds to $\beta=3$ with the maximal pairing gap of about $1$ MeV, while $\beta=1$ corresponds to nonpolarized effect with the maximal pairing gap of about $3$ MeV.
+This definition is adopted in~\citet{2012JPhCS.342a2004G,2012MNRAS.427.1089S} to evaluate the pining force.
+In the present calculation, we take the same $f_{\rm pin}(\rho)$ in two extreme configurations, i.e., the nonpolarized effect (indicated by $\beta=1$) and the maximum polarization effect (indicated by $\beta=3$), as in ~\citet{2012MNRAS.427.1089S}.
+Also, the shape of $f_{\rm pin}(\rho)$ is adopted from~\citet{2012MNRAS.427.1089S}, whereas the magnitude of the pinning force in the both configuration is chosen to reproduce the max critical lag value $\Delta\Omega^{\rm cr}_{\rm max}$ of the Vela-like pulsars.